To be held in Namibia.

 The impact of HIV continues to be devastating in SSA, where two-thirds of global infections occur each year.
 Women and young people make up the majority of new infections, while some of the region’s most marginalised populations – men who have sex with men, transgender women, people who inject drugs and sex workers – account for roughly one in five new infections.

 Prevention scale-up will require expansion of existing prevention strategies and adoption of new ones.
 New prevention tools including long acting injectables, implants, options that combine pre-exposure prophylaxis (PrEP) with a contraceptive, and an effective vaccine, need to be developed and implemented with an understanding of the cultural factors that may contribute to high HIV incidence.
 This is a critical time for global HIV funding, which will enable the long-term success of expanded HIV prevention efforts.

-This meeting will convene high-level African stakeholders – ministers, leading clinicians and researchers, advocates, implementers and industry representatives – to identify ways to overcome the challenges to, and accelerate the progress of, effective HIV prevention efforts across SSA.
-The programme, a mix of plenary and small group discussions, will focus on:
+This meeting convened high-level African stakeholders – ministers, leading clinicians and researchers, advocates, implementers and industry representatives – to identify ways to overcome the challenges to, and accelerate the progress of, effective HIV prevention efforts across SSA.
+The programme, a mix of plenary and small group discussions, focused on:

 - assessing existing and new approaches to prevention scale-up in SSA based on evidence and scientific developments